Austria enters lockdown for the unvaccinated as Covid cases surge

 Chancellor Alexander Schallenberg announced the move at a news conference on Sunday as the country faces growing strain on its intensive care units.

-“We are not taking this step lightly but it is necessary,” Mr Schallenberg said of the new restrictions, under which millions of unvaccinated residents can only leave their homes for a limited number of reasons like going to work or shopping for essentials.
+“We are not taking this step lightly but it is necessary,” Mr Schallenberg said of the new restrictions.

-Roughly 65 per cent of Austria’s population is fully vaccinated against Covid, one of the lowest rates in western Europe.
-Many Austrians are sceptical about vaccines, a view encouraged by the far-right Freedom Party, the third biggest in parliament.

 “In reality we have told one third of the population: you will not leave your apartment anymore apart from for certain reasons.
 That is a massive reduction in contacts between the vaccinated and the unvaccinated,” Mr Schallenberg said.